 To be honest, initially I started off as an “in” but that was purely based upon “it’s what I know”.
 I then realised I had better do some research since whilst it may not affect me so much, it will affect my children and definitely my grandchildren (I’m not ancient, and only just on the right side of 50!).
-The more I looked into things, the more I kept landing on the “out” side of the line.
-Continue reading “In or Out ?
-EU or not EU?”
+Continue reading

 It must have been the third week of the summer school holidays in most places around the UK.
 My wife was still working and wasn’t due her vacation for a few more days, so I had to keep the kids entertained until we could all do something together.

 As is always the case this time of the year, the subject of "what to do and where to go" was all over the national and local news.

 Two adults, two children, 9-10 hours of watching top class motor racing at one of Europe’s best racing courses (and I really do mean one of the top circuits in Europe!).
 Total cost? £24 (£20 if you had booked your tickets online).

 But the most confusing part, was that the place was virtually empty, and I mean really empty.
 There were more family members of the drivers than actual visitors.
 I would even go as far as saying there were probably more circuit marshals than their were spectators.

 Admittedly, the weather forecast for the day wasn’t too good, but it wasn’t that bad either.
 Yet again, perhaps people know just how crap the weather forecasts are in the UK because actually, the weather was horrendous.
 It was cold, windy and the rain came down like stair rods which played havoc with my back, but made for better racing rather than having just the one or two cars speeding off into the distance (as happens in F1).

 We got to see drivers driving which sounds quite daft until you think about it.